 Left to Right: Phyo Htun, Megan Walker, Miguel Ganuza, Shannon McKinney-Freeman, Maheen Ferdous, Trent Hall and Himangi Marathe

-Our lab is currently focused on discovering novel genes involved in the specification and development of HSCs.
-This work is crucial to our goal of isolating HSCs from PSCs because, in order to direct their fate towards a specific cell lineage, one must have an in-depth understanding of the molecular mechanisms that regulate the specification of that cell type during normal embryonic development.
-We recently completed a computational screen that has implicated about 160 genes as potential regulators of HSC development.
-We are currently assessing prioritized candidate genes for a role in HSC function and specification by manipulating candidate gene expression in both highly purified adult HSC and the newly specified HSC of the mid-gestation embryo.
-Once we have identified genes that can perturb the specification of the HSC during normal development, we will assess the impact of these genes and the pathways they regulate, on the ability of PSCs to differentiate into HSCs.
+We are also interested in discovering novel genes that regulate the specification and development of HSC during embryogenesis.
+This work is crucial to the larger goal of engineering HSC from pluripotent stem cells (PSC) as an alternative resource to patients in need of HSC transplantation.
+In order to direct the fate of PSC towards a specific cell lineage, one must have an in depth understanding of the molecular mechanisms that regulate the specification of that cell type during normal embryonic development.
+We recently completed a computational screen that has implicated numerous genes as potential regulators of HSC development.
+We are currently investigating prioritized genes for a role in this process.

 The Hartwell Foundation